Funny driving test stories

 Where am I?

-This is again about the pupil I mentioned above who became unconscious in the car, tried to steal the books and went to France.
+This happened on another lesson with the pupil I mentioned above who became unconscious in the car, tried to steal the books and went to France.

-I took her home at the end of a driving lesson and she asked where we were.
-I thought it was odd because we were parked right outside her front door.
+When I took her home at the end of a driving lesson she asked where we were.
+That’s odd because we were right outside her front door.

-She didn’t have a clue where we were and I had to walk her up to the front door of her house.
-Even then she didn’t know where she was.
+Despite this she didn’t have a clue where we were.
+I had to walk her up to the front door of her house and even then she didn’t know where she was.

 She opened the door and then said “Oh yes, I remember now.”.